-Lightly sanding will create tiny grooves that allow the resin to better bond with the build plate.
+Lightly sanding the build plate will create tiny grooves that allow the resin to better bond with the build plate.
 Using a grit of 200-400 is often suggested, but you can opt for higher grits (400+) if concerned about permanent damage.

 Add a raft

-Individual support bases may use very little resin, but they do not provide a lot of surface area to bond with the build plate, the bases can be difficult to remove from the plate, and they can often break or shatter into fragments when removing.
+Individual support bases may use very little resin, but they do not provide a lot of surface area to bond with the build plate.
+Also, the bases can be difficult to remove from the plate, and they can often break or shatter into fragments when removing.

 Double check for defects